akabekobeko/npm-icon-gen/README.md

 Stopped using [svg2png](https://www.npmjs.com/package/svg2png) because of its dependency on [phantomjs](https://www.npmjs.com/package/phantomjs), which is deprecated.

-The quality of PNG generated from SVG will change, so if you need the previous results, use icon-gen v2.1.0.
+The quality of PNG generated from SVG will change, so if you need the previous results, use `icon-gen v2.1.0` (old version).

 ```
 $ npm install icon-gen@2.1.0